How 'dark' were the Dark Ages of Europe?

 The Church often facilitated these trade networks, with monasteries acting as key economic hubs.

-The Dark Ages are often seen as a period of technological stagnation, a time when scientific progress was stalled.
+The Dark Ages are often seen as a period of technological stagnation, when scientific progress was stalled.

 However, this viewpoint overlooks many advancements of the era.
-Besides agricultural innovations, there were improvements in architectural techniques, such as the barrel vault and Romanesque architecture.
+Besides agricultural innovations, there were improvements in architectural techniques, such as the barrel vault and the beginnings of Romanesque architecture.

 These allowed for the construction of larger, more imposing structures, which were often used in churches and castles.